 To achieve $10,000 in annual passive income with a ~1.8% S&P 500 dividend yield would require $555,000.
 Instead, you could invest only $154,000 into AT&T stock given its 6.5% estimated dividend yield.
 It all depends on your risk tolerance.
 I give dividend investing a 5 on Return because dividend interest rates are relatively low.
 Further, the volatility is now relatively high.

 One of the easiest ways to get exposure to dividend stocks is to buy ETFs like DVY, VYM, and NOBL or index funds.
 You can also use a digital wealth advisor like Betterment to automatically invest your money for you at a low fee.
-The key is to investment consistently over time.
+The key is to invest consistently over time.

 In the long run, it is very hard to outperform any index.
 Therefore, the key is to pay the lowest fees possible while being mostly invested in index funds.
 Dividend index investing is great because it is passive and liquid.
 However, given dividend rates are low and volatility is high after a 10+-year bull market, the Return score is lower than in the past.